-For information about life cycle scheduling or scheduling a counseling session, please contact Tara Mann, Assistant to the Clergy, at 314-469-0700.
+For information about life cycle scheduling or scheduling a counseling session, please contact Emily Goldberg, Assistant to the Clergy, at 314-469-0700.

 We celebrate the great blessing of a newborn with a ceremony that welcomes the baby into the covenant of Judaism, and confers upon the baby a unique Hebrew name.
 For boys, this is typically done together with the ritual circumcision called Brit Milah.
 If you are planning a Brit Milah or “Bris,” we are happy to recommend a number of local mohels (Jewish doctors or other individuals who are trained in the procedure of circumcision).
 For girls, or in cases where boys are circumcised without a religious ceremony, our clergy works with the family to design a naming ceremony, which can take place either at home or at the synagogue on a Friday night or Shabbat morning.